SudheeraDasari/M3_GRP53/1_RKA/1_Requirements/README.md

 # Weakness
 * Next command will be in processes after completion of previous command.
+* There may be problem with locking and unlocking when the distance is beyond threshold.

 # Oppurnities
 * This type of systems are mainly used for the cars.